LauGM/userDashboard/README.md

 ### Administrator user 🧑🏻
 <p><strong>User:</strong>admin@admin.com</p>
 <p><strong>Clave:</strong>admin1234</p>
-<p>Administrators are able to change their own data or other user's role, they can also have access to charts and evry user's basic information</p>
+<p>Administrators are able to change their own data or other user's role, they can also have access to charts and every user's basic information</p>

 ## Created by ✒️
 * **Laura González Martin**